 Book a luxury suite to the next San Francisco 49ers game today!

 Fans in the Bay Area greeted the 2018 season with a renewed sense of optimism following an inspiring end to the 2017 season.
-Emerging from the ashes of the disastrous season with Chip Kelly, new life was breathed into the team when former NFL player John Lynch was tabbed to become the new general manager for the team.
-He was tasked with finding the next Head Coach.
-He chose Kyle Shanahan, an innovative football mind with a pedigree rooted in a familial history with the game.
-In fact, Kyle’s father, Mike Shanahan, was Lynch’s Head Coach in Denver.
+New life was breathed into the team when former NFL player John Lynch was tabbed to become the new general manager for the team.
+He was tasked with finding the next Head Coach and chose Kyle Shanahan, an innovative football mind with a pedigree rooted in a familial lineage linked to the history of the game.
+In fact, Kyle’s father, legendary Super Bowl winning coach Mike Shanahan, was Lynch’s Head Coach in Denver.
 Kyle Shanahan had most recently worked as the Offensive Coordinator for the Atlanta Falcons.